Best daily deals

 8.0

 Skullcandy wants you to know that you don’t have to “flex” with expensive cans to enjoy active noise cancelation (ANC).
 Though it appears fairly plain, the Skullcandy Hesh ANC sets out to rival pricier noise canceling headphones.
-We spent a week with the Hesh ANC to find out if the headset succeeds.
+We spent a week with the Hesh ANC to find out if the headset succeeded.

-Anyone who wants over-ear headphones with noise canceling, but doesn’t want to pay a fortune can pick up these over-ear cans.
+Anyone who wants over-ear headphones with noise canceling but doesn’t want to pay a fortune can pick up these over-ear cans.
 They compact easily for travel and are more flexible than many flagship ANC headphones.
 If all of this sounds appealing to you and you’re a bass head, then this headset is tailor-made for you.

 What’s it like to use the Skullcandy Hesh ANC?